omvatten/qdiv/docs/Subset and manipulate data.rst

 Searches for specific text patterns among the taxonomic classifications.
 Returns an object subsetted to OTUs/ASVs matching those text patterns.

-*subsetLevels* is a list taxonomic levels in which text patterns are searched for, e.g. ['Family', 'Genus']
+*subsetLevels* is a list taxonomic levels in which text patterns are searched for, e.g. ['Family', 'Genus'].
+If no levels are provided, all levels will be searched.

 *subsetPatterns* is a list of text patterns to search for, e.g. ['Nitrosom', 'Brochadia']